en-wl/wordlist/README.md

 Files of this format should start with the line:

-    #:: merge [TAG]
+    #:: merge [TAG] [FLAGS]

 where TAG is an optional tag to add to all new entries.
+FLAGS is any of:

+    :replace-on-conflic
+    :error-on-conflic
+    :skip-on-variant-conflict
+    :error-on-variant-conflict

+and control the conflict resolution behaviour, without any flags groups are merged and variant information is replaced.

-Other than that the format is exactly the same as `scowl.txt` except that new data is merged with existing groups when there is a match.
+After the header line, the format is exactly the same as `scowl.txt` except that new data is merged with existing groups when there is a match.

 Variant information can be provided as part of the new information.
-If there is a match then the new information will take precedence as long as it doesn't create inconsistencies.
-If more than one existing group matches, then the two groups will be merged, again as long as it doesn't create inconsistencies.
+By default, if there is a match then the new information will take precedence as long as it doesn't create inconsistencies.
+If `:skip-on-variant-conflict` is given than the existing variant information will take precedence.

+By default, if more than one existing group matches, then the two groups will be merged as long as it doesn't create inconsistencies.
 Existing group comments are assumed to relate to variant information and will be removed if new variant information is provided for all lemma forms within the group.

+If `:replace-on-conflic` is given than the entire group will be replaced with the new information.
+Use this flag with caution.

 If any inconsistencies are found the merge will be aborted.